Arav-Arun/Scout/README.md

 - **Built for scale.** All aggregation is pushed down into ClickHouse; the agent only ever reads small aggregated result sets.
 Schema discovery, the join graph, and column-value profiles are cached, so a question costs queries, not warehouse scans.
-- **Numbers that reconcile.** Totals are queried, never hand-summed by the model; exact column aggregates and unit conversions (Cr / lakh) are computed in code and handed to the model verbatim, so a part can never exceed its whole.
 - **Self-correcting SQL.** A graph-backed column guard catches wrong-table column references before they run, and ClickHouse errors are enriched with the table that actually owns the column plus the exact join key to reach it, so retries are grounded rather than guesses.
 - **The Graph RAG Lab.** An in-app workbench (`/graph`) to visualize the recovered schema graph, inspect every join key with its live overlap and verdict, test retrieval, probe any two columns, and declare the aliased relationships automatic inference can't see.
-- **A real product surface.** Multi-turn follow-ups, versioned dashboards per conversation, one-click Export SQL for every query behind an answer, shareable Markdown reports, dark mode, and a responsive mobile layout.
 - **Simple to operate.** One Node.js service, five environment variables, a `/health` liveness endpoint, and a streaming NDJSON API.
 Deploys anywhere Node runs.